primno/primno/website/docs/guides/dependency-injection.md

+---
+sidebar_position: 5
+description: Decouple your code from its dependencies.
+---

 # Dependency injection

 Dependency injection is a design pattern that allows you to decouple your code from its dependencies.
 It allow to write more flexible and more easily testable code.